You are here

-- Make sure you have all the necessary documents by using a registration checklist.
+- Make sure you have all the necessary documents by checking the Registration Bulletin.

 - Create an online account so you don’t have to fill in your personal information for each test.
 This account allows you to register, access the test and view your scores.